 If your parents, spouse or partner are expected to support you, but are unable to do so because their circumstances have changed substantially (e.g. redundancy or divorce), it may be possible to be reassessed so that you get a higher maintenance loan and/or grant.
 The rules are strict, and reassessment is not always possible, but it is always worth applying to Student Finance England.

 One option may be to find part-time work.
-It is vital not to do so much paid work that your academic work suffers, but one or two evenings or a Saturday may not be too much of a strain in the first year or two of your programme.
+It is vital not to do so much paid work that your academic work suffers, but one or two evenings or a Saturday may not be too much of a strain in the first year or two of your course.
 Indeed, part-time work of the right sort can also help your CV.
 You only need to earn £30 a week in term-time to raise £1,000, which may be enough to sort out your difficulties.

 It may be that the easiest additional source of short-term income available to you is a bank overdraft.
 Most student accounts offer interest-free overdrafts, although some students may be unable to obtain an overdraft due to past financial problems or other circumstances.